accessiblecommunity/accessiblecommunity.github.io/astro/src/content/testimonials/eve/short.md

 teamMember: eve
 ---

-The Accessible Community has given me a safe place to grow and learn about accessibility and it has given me the confidence to seek the CPACC certification.
+Accessible Community has given me a safe place to grow and learn about accessibility and it has given me the confidence to seek the CPACC certification.